About The Programme

 - Helping them to avoid violence through improved communication skills and ways to resolve conflict without resorting to fighting

-- Getting adolescents connected to their families by talking with them and their parents about activities that strengthen family relationships and encouraging them to get involved in their communites.
+- Getting adolescents connected to their families by talking with them and their parents about activities that strengthen family relationships and encouraging them to get involved in their communities.

 What has been achieved so far?

-As of January 2015, approximately 9 million people have been reached through national media coverage about the Programme.
-Also as a result of the media coverage, the project “I am a Teenager” was initiated in Maltepe Juvenile Prison at the request of the Prison Director and with permission from the Ministry of Justice.
-Between June and September 2014, workshops were organised for teenagers at a juvenile prison focused on anger management and reintegration back into society.
-A report based on the findings will follow in a scientific journal.
+By the end of the project, approximately 9 million people were reached through national media coverage.
+Also as a result of this media coverage, the project ‘I am a Teenager’ was initiated in Maltepe Juvenile Prison at the request of the Prison Director and with permission from the Ministry of Justice.
+Between June and September 2014, workshops were organized for teenagers at a juvenile prison focusing on anger management and reintegration to society.
+A report based on the findings was published in a scientific journal.

 - The 2014 International Business Awards: Corporate Social Responsibility Programme of the Year in Europe